acbh2023/faithworkadventureblog/_posts/2023-10-26-series-1-entry-1.md

 I want to be clear, this is not for an exclusively Christian audience.
 That said, I will not hide the fact that I lead a Jesus-centric life, nor will I hide the fact that I hope to influence the reader to believe in Jesus and understand His love for you.
 I am here to nourish Christians and invite non-Christians to join us.

 I also want non-Christians to be able to read the perspective of a Christian that is not just a nominal Christian but truly strives to follow Christ.
-There are too many fear-mongering, anti-biblical content creators masquerading as Christians on the internet today and it is frustrating to see.
+There are too many fear-mongering, anti-biblical, or content creators on the internet today that are either Masquerading as Christians or are confused Christians and it is frustrating to see.

 `Vision and Purpose`